Welcome to my digital corner!

 Constrained PRFs from weaker assumptions

 Constrained PRFs (CPRFs) have many applications.
 Until recently, we only knew how to construct CPRFs for simple constraint predicates under standard assumptions.
 We examine the case of inner product predicates (which give rise to a number of other useful predicates such as predicates described by constant-degree polynomials).
-We show that it is possible to construct constraint-hiding CPRFs for inner product predicates (1) unconditionally in the random oracle model, (2) under DDH, and (3) from the minimal assumption that one-way functions exist.
+We show that it is possible to construct constraint-hiding CPRFs for inner product predicates (1) unconditionally in the random oracle model, (2) under DDH, and (3) from the minimal assumption that one-way functions exist under certain restrictions.
 Previously, CPRFs for inner product constraints were only known from the DCR and LWE assumptions, or from non-standard assumptions.
 Our constructions are also the first to be concretely practical.

 Paper · Slides · Code